+*U233 is taken equivalent to U235 in this evaluation

 4.1.1.1 Diversion of 233U

 The radiological dose of the reactor and salt processing lines may provide an advantage for proliferation resistance because it could be difficult to handle or acquire the molten salts.
 As an example, the MSFR can be started with 233U or TRU.
 Fig. 4.1 shows the actinide inventory in the reactor as a function of time.
 The first case is a priori more sensitive because 233U, due to rather small critical mass (around 16 kg for pure 233U and 26 kg for the Uranium mix present in the salt), very low spontaneous fission rate, and long half-life (1.6 105 years), might be used for nuclear weapons.